-A description of the program and registration instructions are available on the [Required Basic Arbitrator Training page](#) of our website.
+A description of the program, details on how to register and information about the availability of continuing legal education ([CLE credit](#)) is available through the [Required Basic Arbitrator Training page](#) of our website.

 Advanced Arbitrator Training

 In addition to the mandatory, basic arbitrator training program, FINRA offers subject-specific online training modules.
 Arbitrators who successfully complete FINRA's training courses will have this noted on their arbitrator Disclosure Reports.
 A description of each module, together with details on how to register and applicable costs (if any), are available through the [Advanced Arbitrator Training page](#) of our website.